Terminou/Colorizing-the-Prokudin-Gorskii-photo-collection/README.md

  My program takes a glass plate image as an input, splits them into 3 channels B, G, R respectively.
 Then, it creates a color image.
 Aligns the channels with two different function alignSSD and alignNCC.
 Beside alignments, there are also contrast improvement methods in the code like histogram equalization, gamma correction or HSV value change.

- Please check output images and [report.pdf ](https://github.com/Terminou/Colorizing-the-Prokudin-Gorskii-photo-collection/blob/master/report.pdf)to get more details about the project.
+ Please check output images and [report ](https://github.com/Terminou/Colorizing-the-Prokudin-Gorskii-photo-collection/blob/master/report.pdf)to get more details about the project.